“Here is your Ice Cream”. Boy, I loved hearing those words as a kid after completing a task assigned by my parents.

 At the same time, do not worry about an occasional reward even if it hampers your goal a bit.
 Eating your favorite sundae once a week is acceptable if you maintain a healthy routine.

 But use your best judgment based on the habit, goal, and reward.
 If your goal is to quit smoking, an occasional cigarette can slip you right back into the habit.
+If you want to reward yourself for saving money, don’t gift yourself an expensive item.

 Make a sensible reward system such that it not only motivates you but also keeps you on track of your goal.
 This isn’t a complicated science.